Your guide to EOFY 2025: Key updates and actions for Australian businesses

 3. Stage 3 tax cuts now in effect

-Although introduced on 1 July 2024, the Stage 3 tax cuts will now be reflected in 2024-25 PAYG summaries and tax returns.
-These changes:
+Effective from 1 July 2024, the revised Stage 3 tax cuts are now reflected in 2024–25 PAYG summaries and individual tax returns.

 Essential EOFY actions